akash2061/Pomodoro-Timer-App-Rust/README.md

 # Pomodoro Timer App

 Welcome to the **Pomodoro Timer App**!
-This desktop application is designed for Linux users who want an efficient, distraction-free timer to support their focus and productivity.
-The app is developed in **Rust** and **Tauri v2** and incorporates customizable alerts and a modern user interface.
+This desktop application is designed for users who want an efficient, distraction-free timer to enhance focus and productivity.
+Built using Rust and Tauri v2, the app features customizable alerts and a modern user interface to streamline your workflow.

 ![View-Demo](./assets/Demo.png)